Chart Color Schemes

 AreaSearch analysis reveals South Hurstville - Blakehurst significantly outperforming the majority of regions assessed nationwide

-Employment growth over the past year was estimated at 2.3%.
-As of June 2025, 16,546 residents were in work and workforce participation was 57.9%, compared to Greater Sydney's 60.0%.
+As of September 2025, 16,667 residents are employed, and the unemployment rate is 2.0% lower than Greater Sydney's rate of 4.2%.
+Workforce participation is slightly below standard at 57.9%, compared to Greater Sydney's 60.0%.
 Key industries of employment among residents are health care & social assistance, retail trade, and professional & technical services.

-Education & training had limited presence with 7.1% employment compared to the regional average of 8.9%.
-Employment opportunities locally may be limited as indicated by Census data.
-Between June 2024 and June 2025, employment levels increased by 2.3%, labour force by 2.6%, resulting in a slight rise in unemployment (0.3 percentage points).
-Greater Sydney recorded similar employment growth of 2.6% during the same period.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to South Hurstville - Blakehurst's employment mix suggests local growth of approximately 7.0% over five years and 14.2% over ten years, although these are simple extrapolations for illustrative purposes only.
+Education & training has a limited presence with 7.1% employment compared to the regional rate of 8.9%.
+The area offers limited local employment opportunities as indicated by the Census working population vs resident population count.
+Between September 2024 and September 2025, employment levels increased by 3.8%, labour force grew by 4.2%, resulting in a rise in unemployment rate of 0.4 percentage points.
+Greater Sydney recorded employment growth of 2.1% during the same period.
+State-level data from NSW as of 25-Nov-25 shows employment contracted by 0.03%, with an unemployment rate of 3.9%.
+This compares favourably to the national unemployment rate of 4.3%.
+Jobs and Skills Australia's national employment forecasts from May-25 project national employment growth of 6.6% over five years and 13.7% over ten years, but growth rates vary significantly between industry sectors.
+Applying these projections to South Hurstville - Blakehurst's employment mix suggests local employment should increase by 7.0% over five years and 14.2% over ten years.

 Frequently Asked Questions - Employment